zkorum/keystore-idb/README.md

 Forked from Fission keystore-idb with a breaking change that adds support for:

-- multiple keys per key store
+- multiple keypairs per key store
 - copy keypair within a key store from a key name to another

 Also added: